 Byram Shubert Library Book Groups

 September – January, meets every second Thursday at 5:00 pm.
 The Proust Group is co-sponsored by Alliance Francaise, Greenwich.
 Presenter: Fereshteh Priou.

 Cos Cob Library Book Groups

-Meets the 3rd Wednesday of each month at 12pm.
+Meets the 3rd Wednesday of each month at 12:00 pm. except July and August.
 Join us at our longest running book club.
 Each month we read books that warrant special merit and discussion.
 Facilitator: Susan Boyar.

 Meets the 1st Thursday of each month at 7:30 pm year round.
 The group discusses popular fiction and nonfiction.
 Facilitator: Judy Berg.

 January 4 – Norwegian By Night by Derrick B. Miller

 February 8 – The Underground Railroad by Colson Whitehead

 March 1 – Pachinko by Min Jin Lee